ln-komandur/IP-Cameras/README.md

 Connect Wifi IP Cameras to a dedicated Wifi router and upload photos and videos from them to an local ftp server.
 ## Hardware
 1. Reolink - RLC-510WA
-2. Desktop that can run Ubuntu 22.04, with reasonable storage to store video clips and photos
+2. Desktop to run Ubuntu 22.04, with reasonable storage to store video clips and photos from multiple IP cameras

 ## Software
 1. Ubuntu 22.04 desktop